louisruocco/Lou-s-Azure-Estate/readme.md

 ## Changelog:
 ### v2.1
+- **New VMs Added**
+    - Created 3 new VMs, among the other relevant resources needed to access them to create a 3 Node SQL AG test environment

 - **Fitness Runbook added** | In Progress
     - Created a Fitness Runbook which will create workout plans based on set criteria and send them on an email to me every Tuesday and Thursday